dmillett/jig/README.md

 Currently jConfigMap supports XML and JSON configuration files during startup.
 A global config map (see java ConfigMap), can then be used statically for config access.

+* A Test implementation  with 2600 line XML file was ported to

 Usage:
 ------
-* Each config file has a 'config' root node and either/both 'keyValueProperties' and 'xmlStructure'
+* Each config file has a 'config' root node and either/both 'keyValues' and 'structures'
 * 'structures' nodes always return a Map<String,String>
-* 'keyValue' nodes return a String, List, or primitive wrapped object
+* 'keyValues' nodes return a String, List, or primitive wrapped object
 * 'value' attribute key stores the corresponding value in the config map
 * 'structures' config map results support comparators
 * Configuration File(s) Config Map entry order (reverse priority - see JConfigProperties):
     1) Default config location is "classpath/config" directory
     2) Remote URL file location